konradoboza/developer-documentation/docs/guide/design.md

 #### Controller

-While it is absolutely possible to template a whole website using only Twig, a custom PHP controller gives many more options of customizing the behavior of the pages.
+While it is possible to template a whole website using only Twig, a custom PHP controller gives many more options of customizing the behavior of the pages.

 See [Custom controllers](content_rendering.md#custom-controllers) for more information.

-## Usage

-### Creating a new design using Bundle Inheritance
+## Creating a new design using Bundle Inheritance

 Due to the fact that eZ Platform is built using the Symfony 2 framework, it is possible to benefit from most of its stock features such as Bundle Inheritance.
 To learn more about this concept in general, check out the [related Symfony documentation](http://symfony.com/doc/current/cookbook/bundles/override.html).